BACK

 Success is a process that cycles through phases, like the seasons.

-Spring -- Tilling new ground, planting new seeds, beginning to work with new ideas.
+Spring -- Tilling new ground, planting new seeds, beginning to work with

--- Growth, weeding, implementing plans of action.
+Summer -- Growth, weeding, implementing plans of action.

--- Harvest, reaping the fruits of our efforts.
+Fall -- Harvest, reaping the fruits of our efforts.

 Developing a Major Definite Purpose